sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Control layout of itemize, enumerate, description
+Short desc    : Control layout of itemize, enumerate, description
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package provides user control over the layout of the three
+Descript     : This package provides user control over the layout of the three
              : basic list environments: enumerate, itemize and description.
 It
              : supersedes both enumerate and mdwlist (providing well-
              : structured replacements for all their funtionality), and in